anatolyostrovsky/HAwebserver/README.md

 Highly Available Nginx server on AWS with Terraform

 Created in default VPC,
-Can be used in any region,
+Can be used in any region
 Using Latest Amazon-Linux AMI

 features: